leetncamp/smartsheet-puar/index.md

 5. Cloning will create a folder called paur.
 Change directories to paur.
 6. execute   `pip install -r requirement.txt`  This installs the necessary python modules to run paur.py
 7. To build a windows binary that doesn't depend on a python installation, execute `build.bat`.
 See paur.exe.
+8. Copy configuration.py.sample to configuration.py.
+Make any modifications to configuration.py you want.